Serbia and Montenegro: Politics

-After the federation was reconstituted as a State Union, the new Assembly of the State Union was created.
+After the Federal Republic was reconstituted as a State Union, the new Assembly of the State Union was created.
 It was unicameral and was made up of 126 deputies, of which 91 were from Serbia and 35 were from Montenegro.
 The Assembly convened in the building of the old Federal Assembly of Yugoslavia, which now houses the National Assembly of Serbia.
+A direct, nationwide election was planned for 2005, but was subsequently delayed to 2006 in Montenegro and 2007 in Serbia to coincide with local parliamentary elections.
+Since the State Union dissolved before either was held, direct parliamentary elections were never held and the deputies were instead elected indirectly by the parliament of their respective republic.

 In 2003, after the constitutional changes and creation of the State Union of Serbia and Montenegro, a new President of Serbia and Montenegro was elected.
 He was also president of the Council of Ministers of Serbia and Montenegro.
 Svetozar Marović was the first and last President of Serbia and Montenegro until its breakup in 2006.

 On 12 April 1999, the Federal Assembly of the FR Yugoslavia passed the "Decision on the accession of the Federal Republic of Yugoslavia to the Union State of Russia and Belarus".
 Although Serbia is, according to constitutional and international law, the successor state to this decision (as well as many others made during Milošević's regime), in practice, after the Bulldozer Revolution, nothing has been done in this direction, as the country is a candidate for the European Union.

 Military

 The Armed Forces of Serbia and Montenegro (Serbian: Војска Србије и Црне Горе/Vojska Srbije i Crne Gore, ВСЦГ/VSCG), previously known as Army of Yugoslavia (Serbian: Војска Југославије/Vojska Jugoslavije, ВЈ/VJ) included ground forces with internal and border troops, naval forces, air and air defense forces, and civil defense.
 It was established from the remnants of the Yugoslav People's Army (JNA), the military of the SFR Yugoslavia.
 Several Bosnian Serb units of the VJ were transferred over to the Republika Srpska, during the course of the Bosnian War, leaving only units directly from Serbia and Montenegro in the armed forces.
-The VJ saw military action during the Yugoslav Wars, including the Siege of Dubrovnik and the Battle of Vukovar, as well as the Kosovo War, and played combat roles during ethnic insurgencies.
+The VJ saw military action during the Yugoslav Wars, including the Siege of Dubrovnik, as well as the Kosovo War, and played combat roles during ethnic insurgencies.
 Following the Kosovo War, the VJ was forced to evacuate Kosovo, and in 2003 it was renamed the Armed Forces of Serbia and Montenegro.
 Following the dissolution of the Union between Serbia and Montenegro, units from each army were assigned to the independent republics of Serbia and Montenegro, as recruitment in the army was on a local, rather than Federal, level.
 Montenegro inherited the small navy of the FR Yugoslavia, due to Serbia being landlocked.